-First series of hearing loss in your child: When parents are told that their child has hearing loss, many a times they are lost about what they should do next.
+In the first series of hearing loss in your child: When parents are told that their child has hearing loss, many times they are lost about what they should do next.
 What are the management steps that parents should take to help their child?

 Knowledge is power